Verizon Wireless data revenue growth impresses

 "It looks like it was a good quarter over all.
 Earnings per share was slightly ahead of the Street.
 Revenue was a little bit better," Larsen said.

-The slower customer growth also comes with a silver lining as the Verizon Wireless profit margin rose to 46.3 percent from 42.2 percent in the fourth quarter, when an Apple Inc (AAPL.O) iPhone fuelled growth, but also required hefty subsidies.
+The slower customer growth also comes with a silver lining as the Verizon Wireless profit margin rose to 46.3 percent from 42.2 percent in the fourth quarter, when an Apple Inc (AAPL.O) iPhone fueled growth but also required hefty subsidies.

-Verizon earnings rose to $1.69 billion (1.05 billion pounds), or 59 cents per share compared with Wall Street expectations for 58 cents per share according to Thomson Reuters I/B/E/S. In the year-ago quarter it reported a profit of $1.44 billion, or 51 cents per share.
+Verizon earnings rose to $1.69 billion (1.05 billion pounds), or 59 cents per share compared with Wall Street expectations for 58 cents per share according to Thomson Reuters I/B/E/S. In the year-ago quarter it reported a profit of $1.44 billion (896.41 million pounds), or 51 cents per share.